SgtVarmint/GhostSync2/README.md

 # Setting up your dev environment with Docker
 Copy `docker-compose-template.yml` to `docker-compose.yml` and set the following keys to the appropriate values.
-If you want access, message `SgtVarmint`.
+If you need an access key, message `SgtVarmint`.

 (Also make sure `docker-compose.yml` is getting ignored by `.gitignore`.)